Level of Study

 - critically evaluate epidemiological research

-- distinguish the principles of surveys, case-control and cohort studies - and how the these designs differ from each other and from the design of randomized controlled trials
+- distinguish the principles of different observational study designs - and how the these designs differ from each other and from the design of randomized controlled trials

 - calculate sample sizes for surveys, cohort studies, and matched and unmatched case control studies